-Employees may also seek compensation by civil action against the employers for damage caused by a contravention of the Personal Data (Privacy) Ordinance.
-The Privacy Commissioner may provide legal assistance to the aggrieved data subjects if the Privacy Commissioner thinks it fitting to do so.
+Employees may also seek compensation by civil action against employers for damage caused by a contravention of the Personal Data (Privacy) Ordinance.
+The Privacy Commissioner may provide legal assistance to the aggrieved data subjects if they think it fitting to do so.